-As at December 31, 2022, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
-Hudson is listed on the TSX Venture Exchange and has three primary mineral assets in Greenland; the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project and the advanced ST1 rare earth element ("REE") project, both located on the Company's 100% held Sarfartoq Exploration License.
-In 2021 the Company acquired a 100% interest in an anorthosite project close to the capital city of Nuuk with the objective of building on the significant expertise developed in anorthosite over the past eight years.
-The Company commenced exploration activities on this project in October 2022.
+As at March 31, 2023, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+Hudson is listed on the TSX Venture Exchange and has four primary mineral assets and interests in Greenland; 1) the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project, 2) the ST1 rare earth element ("REE") project, both are located on the Company's 100% held Sarfartoq exploration license ("Sarfartoq") 3) the Gronne Bjerg anorthosite project, located approximately 80 km from the capital city of Nuuk, and 4) the Company's 31.1% interest in Lumina Sustainable Materials A/S ("Lumina") that owns the White Mountain anorthosite mine.
+The 100% owned Gronne Bjerg anorthosite exploration license was awarded in 2021 and the Company exploration activities in October 2022 demonstrated the presence of a high quality anorthosite body and alumina testwork commenced in Q2 2023.